 - sleep disorders

 Cost is a major factor when it comes to how a condition affects someone.
 Treatment plans and medications can be expensive, and planning around payment can be stressful.
-A study from 2007 suggested that the “cost of illness” for a person with ADHD is $14,576 each year.
+A suggested that the “cost of illness” for a person with ADHD is $14,576 each year.
 That means ADHD costs Americans $42.5 billion dollars each year — and that’s on the conservative side of ADHD prevalence estimates.

 Medicines and treatments aren’t the only costs to consider when dealing with an ADHD diagnosis.
 Other factors that can add cost include: